 However, protectionism and weaker ties between countries will not help the world; all of humanity needs to come together if we are to survive the threat of ourselves.
 Trump said "it is the right of all nations to put their own interests first," but this is not true.
 We must all put the interests of the world and of humanity first.
 This is why we have the United Nations and why it is important that all nations agree on certain principles on a variety of issues, such as on climate and how we ought to handle the climate change crisis.
 Whether we like it or not, we live in a global society and it is vital that we cooperate to create a bright future and it is our moral obligation to strive for a world in which all human beings all over the world have inalienable human rights.

 There were some parts of the inaugural address which were creepier than others.
 He covered how other countries have leached off of America's military, which is strange.
-I don't recall anyone forcing or even asking the U.S. to establish its military dominance throughout the world.
+I do not recall anyone forcing or even asking the U.S. to establish its military dominance throughout the world.
 He mentioned how there is a "depletion" of America's military, the most powerful military in the world.
 The fact that he and people like him see increased military might as their primary concern is cause for concern.
 The U.S. does not need to have a military as powerful as they do now merely for defense.
 He also mentioned a "glorious destiny," which I dare not ask what it is.
 Perhaps it had something to do with his claim that he will "determine the course of America and the world for many years to come."

 It seems globalism is not a bad thing as long as the alt-right's tribe gets to boss around all the other tribes; they want to take part in a global effort to shape the future for us all, but only if their tribe gets to be the supreme leader.
 They are nationalists with a global agenda, not completely unlike Hitler.
 Now, do I think Donald Trump is interested in world domination in the same sense as Hitler?
 No, not really.
 But his ideas for America's role in the world and what defines an American and a good human being are in the same category as Hitler's Third Reich.
 Indeed, when he said, "You came by the tens of millions to become part of a historic movement the likes of which the world has never seen before," all I could think was two words – Nazi Germany.

 I know, I know, Godwin's Law.
 But what has the world come to if far-right nationalists cannot be compared to history's most famous far-right nationalist?
 The alt-right ideology is overtly and extremely nationalist and supremacist, economically protectionist (another possible tenet of neo-fascism), and, based on Trump's inaugural address, imperialistic through, in part, military might.
 According to Robert Paxton, fascism is "a form of political behavior marked by obsessive preoccupation with community decline, humiliation, or victimhood [...]"
 This kind of behavior is displayed by the alt-right as well as fundamentalist Christians, who are convinced that America was once great (community decline), the world is laughing at them (humiliation – also kind of true, but they think the world is laughing because of Obama, which is delusional), and they are the poor "silent majority" which is persecuted by "the media" and evil minorities (victimhood).
-Trump has basically been throwing a tantrum every day because he feels he is victimized by the media and the alt-right is convinced there is a white genocide because they have to live in societies which are not monolithic blocks.
+Trump has basically been throwing a tantrum every day because he feels he is victimized by the media, and the alt-right is convinced there is a white genocide because they have to live in societies which are not monolithic blocks of whites.

 I admit I chuckled when Trump said, "America will start winning again.
 Winning like never before."
 It reminded me of how Charlie Sheen is winning.
 It also tickled my funny bone when he promised to eradicate radical Islamic terrorism completely, because it cannot be done.
 The fundamental ideology will always be there, capable of radicalizing.
 I suppose the only way would be to burn everything Islamic and murder all Muslims, to wipe Islam off the face of the Earth.
 But that would be just a tiny bit worse than what "the enemy" has done, and the Islamic god is not the only god which inspires extremism.
 Indeed, it was creepy (as well as funny) when Trump mentioned God, for two reasons: 1) while godly is not a synonym with moral, Trump does not seem like the godly type, but I suppose delusional neo-fascists crave self-awarded praise from an imaginary, radical god; and 2) the mindset that you have God, the supreme creator and lord of the universe, on your side is extremely dangerous; it has throughout history been used to justify the most heinous of crimes against humanity, which is also why his talk of "righteous people" did not sit well with me.

 The speech left me with chills.
 Trump ran a campaign on xenophobia, racism, misogyny, and nationalism, and he did not start his first day as president much better.
 He said that "when you open your hearts to patriotism, there is no room for prejudice," but there is much prejudice in his heart and patriotism is the source of much antagonism.
-Trump's cult following is not monolithic, of course, but it is full of neo-fascists and white supremacists.
+Trump's cult following is not monolithic, of course, but it is full of neo-fascists and white supremacists as well as Nazi sympathizers.
 And, indeed, it is their ideology Trump echoed when he said, "From this day forward, a new vision will govern our land.
 From this day forward, it's going to be only America first.
 America first."
 If Trump's inaugural address, cabinet picks, and early executive orders are any measure of what his presidency will be like, the world is heading for four dark years – four years of American neo-fascism.